rrwbec/humans-in-the-loop/assets/notes/reasoning.md

 Examples of stories include...

-* We way that water drops flow down a window pane
+* The way that water drops flow down a window pane
 * That time you accidentally threw a ball though Mr Smith's window
 * The typical process for boarding an aircraft
 * Your childhood